CiscoDevNet/multicloud-integrations/Multicloud Network Policy/limitations.md

 user interface and front-end pods while cloud 2 hosts back-end pods.
 The desired policy is that the back-end should only accept requests from the front-end and no other clients.
 In such an example the policy rules would need to be granular enough to delineate between the front-end and UI pods from the same cluster.
-Without specialized pod IPAM individual pod IP must be used.
+Without specialized pod IP Address Management (IPAM) individual pod IP must be used.

 Even when the rules are expressed at the level of individual pod IPs the pod IPs are likely to change over time unless it is an extremely stable environment.
 If the pod IPs can change then